*This article was originally written for our Swiss market, it may contain Swiss references.

 You will only feel the sting of recent events if you are forced to sell your stocks in a hurry.
 Prices are down right now, but many decades of financial data illustrate the markets have always trended upwards in the long-term, despite these short-term turbulences along the way.
 Of course, historical performance doesn’t always predict future performance.

 At Yova, all our customer portfolios are designed for diversification and long-term growth.
 Want to see how we do it?
-Start building your investment portfolio here (free and without any obligation – coming soon for EU customers!).
+Join our waitlist here to be among the first to try Yova when it launches in Germany.

 Disclaimer: The past performance of financial markets and instruments is never an indicator of future performance.
 The statements or information contained in this document do not constitute a recommendation, offer, invitation to buy or sell securities or financial instruments.
 Yova AG accepts no liability whatsoever for the reliability and completeness of the information contained in this article.
 Liability claims against Yova AG are published in this document are excluded.
 In addition, the statements contained in this document reflect an estimate at the time of publication and are subject to change.
 References and links to websites of third parties are outside the area of responsibility of Yova AG.
 Any responsibility for such websites is disclaimed.